greenacresfoundation/greenacresfoundation/docs/how-to-review.md

 ## Submitting a review

-When you are satisfied with your decision and have entered any commentary you feel is necessary, submitting your review by clicking the "Submit".
+When you are satisfied with your decision and have entered any commentary you feel is necessary, submit your review by clicking the "Submit" button.
 At this point, your feedback will be stored in the system and you can review the next application.

 ## Switching between applications